-Additional players / instrumentation can include: Acoustic Bass / Tuba, Trumpet / Saxophone, Trombone, and Percussion.
+Additional instrumentation / players can include: Acoustic Bass, Saxophone, Lead Guitar, Oud, and Percussion.

-The Hi-Dukes come from and play within various ethnic communities: Danish, Jewish, Greek, African-American, Hispanic, Irish, and Bulgarian, reflecting American diversity.
-(Great for 4th of July events!)
+The Hi-Dukes come from and play within various ethnic communities: Danish, Jewish, Greek, African-American, Hispanic, Irish, Armenian, and Bulgarian, reflecting American diversity.
+(Which is great for 4th of July events!)
 This band knows how to reach all audiences, regardless of age or background.

 [Their] music is exciting, and listeners will find it hard to keep from leaping up to dance.”
 Natalie Wainwright, Arts & Life reviewer, Round Table